Barren Island, Brooklyn: Settlement

 A State University of New York study stated that the indigenous Canarsee likely used Barren Island to fish.
 In 1636, as New Netherland was expanding outward from present-day Manhattan, Dutch settlers founded the town of Achtervelt (later Amersfoort) and purchased 15,000 acre around Jamaica Bay north of Barren Island.
 Amersfoort was centered around the present-day intersection of Flatbush Avenue and Flatlands Avenue, approximately 2 mi northwest of Barren Island.
 In 1664, New Netherland became the English Province of New York, and Amersfoort was renamed Flatlands.
 The island, as well as nearby Mill Basin, was sold to John Tilton Jr. and Samuel Spicer that year.

 Canarsee leaders had signed 22 land agreements with Dutch settlers by 1684, which handed ownership of much of their historic land, including Barren Island, to the Dutch.
 Barren Island was one of the first barrier islands to be settled because it was easily accessible.
 At low tide, people on mainland Brooklyn could walk across a shallow stream, while at high tide, small craft could access the northern coast and larger craft could dock on the southern coast.

 Barren Island, as well as nearby Mill Island and Bergen Island, were part of the Town of Flatlands.
 By the 1670s, all three islands were leased by a settler named Elbert Elbertse.
 Records from 1679 indicate that Elbertse had complained that other settlers were going to Barren Island to let their horses graze on his land.
 The settler William Moore started digging sand from the island in the 1740s.
 Moore characterized the island as "vacant and unoccupied" in 1762, and it remained as such until the end of that century, being used mainly as a grazing field.
 Even during the first half of the 19th century, the island had few residents.
 Circa 1800, a man named Nicholas Dooley established an inn and entertainment venue for fishermen and hunters on the east side of Barren Island; the house's ownership later passed to the Johnson family.
 Two more residences were built on the island before 1860, for the Skidmore and Cherry families.
-Maps from that time do not show any other man-made structures on Barren Island.
+Maps from that time do not show any other human-made structures on Barren Island.

 The National Park Service states that the pirate Charles Gibbs buried Mexican silver on the island c.
 1830.
 According to an 1839 account, some of the treasure was later recovered.
 A handbook from the Brooklyn Daily Eagle states that a portion of the treasure was retrieved in 1842, while the remainder was never found.